Overview

 Doctoral candidates must deliver the final dissertation text to all committee members at least three weeks before the scheduled dissertation defense.
 This allows the committee two weeks to review and evaluate the dissertation.
 The Chair will request that committee members provide substantive feedback, preferably in writing, about the dissertation whether the document is defense-ready.
 If it is not ready, the candidate is given more time to work on it and the defense will be rescheduled.

-Please check the deadlines sheet for dates, and the School of Education Student Handbook for more information.
+Please check the deadlines sheet for dates and consult the School of Education Student Handbook for more information.

 Transfer Credit